 Welcome to Lakeland Care, Inc.!
-As a new provider we are excited to welcome you, and for those providers already partnering with us, thank you for your commitment to serving our members.
-We take great pride in uniting with providers to form long-lasting partnerships to serve our members in a cost-effective and high-quality manner.
-Lakeland Care, Inc. administers the Family Care program in 22 counties: Brown, Calumet, Door, Florence, Fond du Lac, Forest, Kewaunee, Langlade, Lincoln, Manitowoc, Marathon, Marinette, Menominee, Oconto, Oneida, Outagamie, Portage, Shawano, Vilas, Waupaca, Winnebago, and Wood.
-One key to Lakeland Care, Inc.'s success hinges upon having a strong and diverse provider network.
-A network through which Lakeland Care, Inc. and providers work collaboratively to meet members' outcomes.
+We are excited to have you join us as a new provider, and for those already partnering with us-thank you for your continued commitment to serving our members.
+We deeply value the strong, collaborative relationships we build with our provider network, ensuring high-quality, cost-effective care for those who depend on us.

+Lakeland Care, Inc. (LCI) proudly administers the Family Care program across 31 counties: Adams, Brown, Calumet, Columbia, Dane, Dodge, Door, Florence, Fond du Lac, Forest, Green Lake, Jefferson, Kewaunee, Langlade, Lincoln, Manitowoc, Marathon, Marinette, Marquette, Menominee, Oconto, Oneida, Outagamie, Portage, Rock, Shawano, Vilas, Waupaca, Waushara, Winnebago, and Wood.
+Our success is built on a diverse and dedicated provider network, working together to support meaningful outcomes for our members.

-This handbook provides information and guidance for providers contracted with Lakeland Care, Inc., such as general information about our Provider Relations and Contracting Departments, Provider Network, Managed Care Organizations (MCOs), the Family Care program and the Family Care Benefit Package.
-You will also find detailed information about the DataClarity Provider Portal, service authorizations, how to file claims, reasons claims are denied and how to file appeals for denied claims.
-This handbook is a good resource whenever you have questions and can be a valuable tool for your new employees.
-Most importantly, please do not hesitate to contact your Provider Specialist by phone or email.
+This handbook is designed to be a valuable resource, offering important information about our Provider Relations and Contracting Departments, Provider Network, Managed Care Organizations (MCOs), the Family Care program, and the Family Care Benefit Package.
+You'll also find detailed guidance on the DataClarity Provider Portal, service authorizations, claims filing, common reasons for claim denials, and the appeals process.
+We encourage you to use this handbook as a reference and a training tool for new team members.

+Most importantly, please don't hesitate to reach out to your Provider Specialist by phone or email-we're here to support you.